gskielian/Shenzhen-Module-Sketches/MotorDrivers/L298N/README.md

-L298N Low-Cost, High Voltage, 2channel 2A per channel Motor Driver (4A if combined)
+L298N Low-Cost, High Voltage, 2A (per channel) Motor Driver
 =====
+** there are two channels, channel "A" and channel "B" **

 These sketches work for the following module -- but will work for any L298N module that have headers for Enable and Input Pins.